Tongue and lips logo: History

 In 2012, the band commissioned Shepard Fairey to update the logo for their 50th anniversary.

 After the death of Charlie Watts in 2021, the logo was changed to black for the No Filter Tour in his memory.

+Creator dispute

+While The New York Times and others have previously stated that John Pasche created the tongue and lips logo, older sources have indicated otherwise.
+New York Daily News, Florida Today, CNN, and The Hill state it was Ruby Mazur who created the logo, while the Ottawa Citizen has listed both Mazur and Andy Warhol as probable creators.